Tips for a Successful Application

 3. Develop a detailed project or study proposal based on your preparation and interests, the specific institution and program in which you would study, and the fellowship guidelines.
 This must be a proposal to which you can commit enthusiastically if your application is successful.

 4. Give an information package for your advisors, readers, and recommenders.
 Include information on the fellowship and study programs, resume, transcript, draft(s) of your essay(s), and application timeline.

 5. Allow lead time for the writing of detailed, strong letters of recommendation by people who know you well; these recommendations must be specific to the fellowship, your interests and capabilities, and the institution where you propose to study. (no generic letters).

-6. Draft the applications early to allow time to consult your faculty and advisers (faculty for critique of proposal content; fellowship advisers for detailed information on the award and applications process).
+6. Draft the applications early to allow time to consult your faculty and advisors (faculty for critique of proposal content; fellowship advisors for detailed information on the award and applications process).

 7. Submit well‐prepared materials—carefully written, revised, laid‐out, and proofread (by yourself, the Fellowship Advisor, and at least two other readers).

 8. Submit the applications ahead of the announced deadline; last minute online submissions can be problematic.